mockoon/mockoon.com/content/tutorials/nodejs-api-call-and-mocking.md

 In this guide, we will learn how to call a REST API from a Node.js application.
 Calling REST API is not the privilege of front-end developers!
 There are many reasons you may want to connect your back-end to a REST API: call to another internal API, user authentication, fetching data from providers, sending analytics data, etc.

-If you already have an existing API that you want to use, you can skip the first step, in which we create a mock REST API using Mockoon.
+If you already have an existing API that you want to use, you can skip the first step, in which we create a fake REST API using Mockoon.

 ## 1. Create a mock API endpoint with Mockoon